Connect with others who understand.

 Get Relief and Know When To See a Doctor

-In general, edema will go away on its own if left untreated.
-However, if you’re experiencing facial swelling, you might find relief by keeping your head elevated, which helps reduce fluid buildup in your face.
-You can also try placing a cold compress on the affected area to reduce swelling.
+In general, mild edema may go away on its own if left untreated.
+For mild facial swelling, you might find relief by keeping your head elevated, which helps reduce fluid buildup in your face.
+Try placing a cold compress on the affected areas to reduce swelling.

-You can also check with your doctor about the following treatment options:
+You can also check with your doctor about prescription treatment options.

 • Your swelling does not subside on its own.